This story has been updated as parks have announced opening dates for new attractions.

 Here’s what’s happening:

 Lego Movie World opened March 27 at Legoland in the space that used to be the World of Chima and recreated the town of Bricksburg, setting for “The Lego Movie.”
 One of the three rides is the former Quest for Chi, rethemed as the Battle of Bricksburg, with Chi’s water cannons used to fend off invading Duplo aliens.
 Expect to get wet.

 The other two rides are new.
 Masters of Flight is a flying theater, similar to Soarin’ at Epcot.
 Suspended on Emmet’s Triple Decker Flying Couch in front of a virtual screen, guests will have an adventure with characters from “The Lego Movie” and its sequel, “The Lego Movie 2,” which opened Feb.
 8.

 Unikitty’s Disco Drop is a child-sized drop tower, based on “The Lego Movie” character, a princess that is half kitten, half unicorn.
 Here’s how a Legoland press release describes the ride: “This ride swoops guests to the tiptop of Cloud Cuckoo Land, then drops, spins and bounces them back down to earth.”

 Looking ahead: Construction is under way on a new five-story, 150-room Pirate Island Hotel, which will connect to the existing Legoland Hotel and is scheduled to open in spring 2020.
 The hotel, Legoland’s third, will have pirate-themed rooms including treasure chests and boat-shaped bunk beds.

 Although Sesame Street is a new land, it is mostly the theming that is new.
-Sesame Street replaces Shamu’s Happy Harbor, which was also oriented toward toddlers and very young kids.
+Sesame Street replaces Shamu’s Happy Harbor, which was oriented toward the same age group.
 The six rides are former Happy Harbor rides that have been rethemed.
 For example, Shamu Express, a steel-rail coaster that peaked at 30 feet high and 28 miles an hour, is now Super Grover’s Box Car Derby.

 Rethemed rides, in addition to Super Grover’s Box Car Derby, include Abby’s Flower Tower, a swing tower; Slimey’s Slider; Cookie Drop, a drop tower; Elmo’s Choo Choo Train; and Big Bird’s Twirl n’ Whirl.